Fou Ts'ong

-Fou Ts'ong (傅聰 (Fù Cōng); 10 March 1934 – 28 December 2020) was a Chinese-born British pianist who was the first pianist of his national origin to achieve international recognition.
-He came to prominence after winning third prize and the Polish Radio Prize for the best performance of mazurkas in the 1955 V International Chopin Piano Competition, and remained particularly known as an interpreter of Chopin's music.
+Fou Ts'ong (傅聰 (Fù Cōng); 10 March 1934 – 28 December 2020) was a Chinese and British pianist who was the first pianist of his national origin to achieve international recognition.
+He came to prominence after winning third prize and the Polish Radio Prize for the best performance of Chopin's mazurkas in the 1955 V International Chopin Piano Competition, and remained particularly known as an interpreter of Chopin's music.

 Early life

 Fou Ts'ong was born in Shanghai on 10 March 1934 to a family of intellectuals; his father was the translator Fu Lei.
 Fou's parents Fu Lei and Zhu Meifu were persecuted during the Cultural Revolution and committed suicide in September 1966.
 Fou Ts'ong had a brother named Fu Min.

 Fou first studied piano with Mario Paci, the Italian founder of the Shanghai Symphony Orchestra.

 Career

 Early career

 In 1951, Fou made his debut in his hometown of Shanghai, performing Beethoven's Piano Concerto No. 5.
 Subsequently, officials in Beijing selected Fou to perform and compete in eastern Europe.
 In 1953, he won the third prize at the George Enescu International Competition.
 That year, at the age of nineteen, he moved to Europe to continue his training at the State College of Music in Warsaw (now the Fryderyk Chopin University of Music in Warsaw) with Zbigniew Drzewiecki.
 In 1955, Fou won the third prize and the Polish Radio Prize for the best performances of Chopin's mazurkas in the V International Chopin Piano Competition.
 While studying in Warsaw, he gave concerts in Eastern Europe.